 - Pita chips

-It also works well on sandwiches or as a spread.
+It also works well as a sandwich spread.

 Common Mistakes to Avoid